 In order to maintain balance and distribution of light for a video production of high quality, there is one basic setup of video light called, three-point lighting setup.
 It properly distinguishes the main subject from background for sharp features and outlines.

-Also, there are few things which should be notice for further perfection on the setup of LED photographic light:
+Also, there are few things which should be notice for further perfection on the setup of studio color light:

 - Control and diffuse the harsh lights with barn doors of the soft box to mitigate the hardness;